mynormh/catch-of-the-day/lesson.md

 - In order for React to be fast it needs to pin down the part of the component being updated, so when iterating over an array to display data we need to give a unique identifier to each mapped element using the prop `key`.

+- Lifecycles are methods that let us know when certain things are happening.
+Some of them are:

+  - componentDidMount: Called immediately after a component is mounted (loaded into screen)
+  - componentWillUnmount: Called immediately before a component is destroyed.
+Useful for cleanup (canceled network request, DOM elements created in componentDidMount, etc) and prevent memory leaks.

 - React rules/tips:
   - To assign a class to a element use `className=""`.
   - If you want to return sibling elements in `render()` you can use `<React.Fragment></React.Fragment>` and it will render only the enclosed elements to the DOM, otherwise you have to return the JSX elements in an enclosing tag (e.g. dummy `<div></div>` which could add extra `<div></div>`s to the markup.